Chapter 2

 Historic landscape change

-Dr Nicola Banister is an independent Landscape Archaeologist with over 20 years of experience of surveying and recording woodland archaeology and historic landscapes in the south and south east of England.
+Case Study Dr Nicola Banister Dr Nicola Banister is an independent Landscape Archaeologist with over 20 years of experience of surveying and recording woodland archaeology and historic landscapes in the south and south east of England.
 As well as undertaking a number of detailed historic landscape surveys on the South Downs she has also completed the Sussex Historic Landscape Characterisation Map – which benchmarks the current state of the county’s landscape and acts as a tool for guiding future management that recognises the history and processes which have shaped it.
+“You can see the history of the South Downs written on the landscape today in places such as the top of the chalk escarpments where Neolithic and Bronze Age woodland was cleared for livestock grazing and early agriculture.
+Evidence of human intervention over thousands of years survives in strip lynchets, field systems, round barrows, territorial boundaries such as cross dykes and hillforts across the National Park.
+This human interaction with the landscape continues today with many historic features such as ancient routeways, field boundaries, and settlement sites still in use.
+Understanding the processes which developed this historic character will be important for informing future decisions about how to manage the landscape to retain this historic character.” |

 The characteristic open and treeless aspect of the eastern half of the South Downs is the result of Neolithic and Bronze Age woodland clearance for livestock grazing and early agriculture.
 During the Bronze Age there was a return to more nomadic farming.
 By the Iron Age, hillforts such as at Cissbury were centres of economic activity.
 During the periods of the Roman occupation there is evidence that the area was farmed very intensively.
 There are remains of large Roman farmsteads and estates across the National Park, such as the nationally important site at Bignor.